ppatierno/rhte-2019/modules/01-kafka-on-openshift.md

 For each of these applications, an Apache Kafka user is created via a corresponding `KafkaUser` resource.
 Within such a resource it is possible to describe the kind of authentication and authorization mechanism to use.
-Finally, the ACLs (Access Control List) rules descibe the rights that the user has to read/write from/to topics.
+Finally, the ACLs (Access Control List) rules describe the rights that the user has to read/write from/to topics.

 The `KafkaUser` resources are described in the `kafka/kafka-users.yaml` file.